wrenr/pstags/README.md

 ## <a id="what-do-i-need-to-run-it"></a>What do I need to run it?

-I've only tested this with Python 2.7.3.
+I've only tested this with **Python 2.7.3**.
 If you have an earlier version of Python it might work, and if it doesn't you can upgrade.

 You need to know how to run Python scripts from the command line ([Windows](http://docs.python.org/2/faq/windows.html#how-do-i-run-a-python-program-under-windows), [Mac OS X](http://docs.python.org/2/using/mac.html)), and also know how to make [a simple JSON-formatted file](http://www.w3schools.com/json/default.asp) for configuration.

 As of Nov.
-1st, 2012, you'll also need a Mac OS X or Unix-based computer to run it, I haven't tested it with anything else.
+1st, 2012, you'll also need a **Mac OS X** or Unix-based environment to run it, I haven't tested it with anything else.

 ## <a id="how-do-i-use-it"></a>How do I use it?